You know your child needs to learn sounds in order to read. These beginning sound worksheets make it fun and hands-on.

 Second, peeling those dot stickers off the sheets also isolates the thumb and index fingers.
 Again this strengthens fingers to build pencil grip.

 For younger children, peel off the white part.
 For older children, leave it to make it more challenging.

-We are trying to build fluency which means it happens automatically without any effort.
-One evidence-based approach is multisensory learning.
+You are trying to build fluency which means it happens automatically without any effort.
+One evidence-based approach is multi-sensory learning.

-Children use three senses: hearing, seeing, ad touching.
+Children use three senses: hearing, seeing, and touching when using these worksheets.
 More senses mean more connections in the brain.

 More connections in the brain mean more permanent learning.

 Here’s the recap for all you busy parents:

 - Knowing the alphabet and letter sounds is important.